- California Proposes Amendments to Air Cleaner Regulation (July 1, 2019)

 The California Department of Toxic Substances Control (DTSC) held a workshop on March 25, 2019 and presented information on California’s Universal Waste Program and the proposed regulations to include waste photovoltaic modules (PV modules), commonly known as solar panels, on the list of hazardous wastes eligible to be managed as universal waste.

-More information on this rulemaking, including the workshop presentation materials are available here.
+More information on this rulemaking, including the workshop presentation materials, are available here.
 Until the new regulations are adopted, solar panels that exhibit characteristics of hazardous waste must be managed as hazardous wastes and not as universal wastes.
-B&D will continue to monitor and report on this rulemaking. – Author: David Weber
+B&D will continue to monitor and report on this rulemaking. – Author: Dave Weber

 February 14, 2019